abhiTronix/vidgear/docs/gears/ffgear/usage.md

     !!! abstract "Bash-style globbing _(`*` represents any number of any characters)_ is useful if your images are sequential but not necessarily in a numerically sequential order."

+    !!! warning "Ensure `source` points to an absolute image sequence **folder** path"

-    !!! warning "The glob pattern is not available on Windows FFmpeg builds."
+    !!! fail "The glob pattern may not be available on :fontawesome-brands-windows: Windows FFmpeg builds."

     ```python linenums="1" hl_lines="7 11"
     # import required libraries